-Comparison with previous reporting year Please explain Total withdrawals 4559 Overall water withdrawals decreased from last year due to continued efforts to optimize efficiencies as well as relative return to normal from the 2018 supply chain disruption that previously hurt water efficiency.
-We anticipate future total withdrawals to decrease as we continue to integrate and optimize former Frutarom legacy sites into IFF sustainability procedures.
-This anticipation is supported by our new water target to use recycled water for more than 50% of our non-product operations.
-Total discharges 3263 Overall water discharges decreased from last year due to continued efforts to optimize efficiencies as well as relative return to normal from the 2018 supply chain disruption that previously hurt water efficiency.
-We anticipate future total discharges to decrease as we continue to integrate and optimize former Frutarom legacy sites into IFF sustainability procedures This anticipation is supported by our new water target to use recycled water for more than 50% of our non-product operations.
-Total consumption 1296 Higher Water consumption is the difference between withdrawals and discharges (using the formula $C = W - D$ ) we calculate consumption as 4,559 - 3,263 = 1,296 megaliters/year).
+Volume (megaliters/year) Comparison with previous reporting year Please explain Total withdrawals 4,679 Higher Overall water withdrawals increased from last year due to operational impact from COVID 19 increasing operational hours, the impact of new facilities and one location using less renewable groundwater.
+We anticipate future total withdrawals to decrease as we continue to integrate and optimize our sustainability procedures.
+This anticipation will be supported by our new water stewardship strategy and using recycled water for more than 50% of our non-product operations.
+Total discharges 3,480 Higher Overall water discharges increased from last year as with withdraws due to operational impact from COVID 19 increasing operational hours, the impact of new facilities and one location using less renewable groundwater.
+We anticipate future total withdrawals to decrease as we continue to integrate and optimize our sustainability procedures.
+This anticipation will be supported by our new water stewardship strategy and using recycled water for more than 50% of our non-product operations.
+Total consumption 1,199 Lower Water consumption is the difference between withdrawals and discharges (using the formula C = W - D) we calculate consumption as 4679 - 3,480 = 1,199 megaliters/year).
 The majority of water withdrawn is used for cleaning and cooling.
-In 2019, IFF increased its water consumption as less water was withdrawn to be used in cleaning than in 2018.
-This was due to the increased production of intermediary products from a supply chain disruption.
-With less need for cleaning, more water is proportionately consumed in our products.
-In addition to this, due to the continued improvement in reporting of our recent acquisition of Frutarom our total water consumption increased from 2018.
-Despite this, we anticipate future total water consumption to decrease.
-This anticipation is supported by our new water target to use recycled water for more than 50% of our non-product operations.
+In 2020, IFF decreased its water consumption as more water was withdrawn to be used in cleaning than in 2019.
+This was also impacted by COVID 19 increasing operational hours, the impact of new facilities and one location using less renewable groundwater as well as increased production volumes.
+We anticipate future total water consumption to decrease.
+This anticipation will be supported by our new water stewardship strategy and using recycled water for more than 50% of our non-product operations.